Software and Hardware I Use

 - Image modification

-- For image editing, I use Krita and Pixelorama, but I'm planning to try GIMP in the future.
+- For image editing, I use Krita and Pixelorama, also I'm planning to try GIMP in the future.

 Hardware I Use